Finance

 One of the appealing features of annuities is their tax-deferred growth.
 You won’t pay taxes on the earnings until you start receiving payments, allowing your investment to grow more rapidly over time.

-See also The Best Ways To Save Money On Car Expenses
+See also How To Save Money On Pet Expenses

 Pros and Cons of Annuities